Anasss885/Entertainment-Agency-Database-/README.md

 # Entertainment-Agency-Database-
-Scratching a Whole DB to an entertainment agency starting from DB Design phases and ending with all Implemntation aspects
+Scratching a Whole DB to an entertainment agency starting from DB Design phases and ending with a Physical Implementation.